 The course material makes up a one to two day workshop so is equivalent to 8 -12 hour's training.
 It forms part of our advanced emotional intelligence course endorsed by the Institute of Leadership and Management.

 PLEASE NOTE - This course is NOT for you if you are not prepared to work through the exercises that make up a fundamental part of the course.
 Conflict cannot be managed just by watching the video lectures.
 It requires you to do some reflective thinking, to get some feedback and to discuss your development with others.
 I'm afraid that you won't get the best from the course unless you are prepared to do this.

-There are SEVEN practical activities included within the course that are designed to help you understand conflict management and how you can improve in working with conflict.
+There are SEVEN practical activities included within the course that are designed to help you understand conflict management.
+They will indicate to you how you can improve working with conflict and develop your emotional intelligence in the workplace.
 All of them require you to engage with your team and do some work outside of the course.

 This course is being continually refined and updated to ensure it remains current and relevant.

 All PDFs are Section 508 / ADA Accessibility compliant.